trevorsharp/youtube-podcast-feeds/README.md

 To run this application using docker:

-1. Create a directory to store data files (can be on an external drive or NAS)
+1. Create a directory to store data files (can be on an external drive or NAS, which is handy when using the highQualityVideo option)
-2. Create the configuration files as described below (`docker-compose.yml`, `config.json`, `nginx.conf`, and optionally `cookies.txt`)
+2. Create the configuration files as described below (`docker-compose.yml`, `config.json`, and optionally `cookies.txt`)
 3. Run `docker-compose up -d` in the folder where your `docker-compose.yml` lives
 4. Check the logs using `docker-compose logs -f` to see if there are any errors in your configuration
 5. (Optional) - Replace `cover.png` files in the data directory with custom cover artwork (YouTube channel or user profile pictures are pulled automatically on first run)
-6. Wait for the first update run to complete all downloads
+6. Wait for the first update run to pull feed data and download any videos if applicable
 7. Add podcast feeds to your podcast app of choice with the URL `http://hostname/feedId`

 ### docker-compose.yml